psychosophonis/truffledapps/README.md

+## Deploying and Interacting with a none-too smart contract.

 This repo includes files for building truffle example projects/tutorials
 - much of which we are still discovering and working through.
 The first tutorial is an extension of our 'Greeter' hello world examples linked on our web page.